LIMON100/Deploy-ML/Docker/readme.md

 A container is, ultimately, just a running image.
 Once you create a container, it adds a writable layer on top of the immutable image, meaning you can now modify it.

-From node:12.16.3 (node version build with docker) WORKDIR /code (working directory)
+From node:12.16.3 (node version build with docker)/ Ubuntu linux - Base Image

+COPY package.json /code/package.json -
+WORKDIR /code (working directory)
 ENV PORT 4002/80
-COPY package.json /code/package.json

 RUN npm install
 COPY . /code
 CMD [ "node", "src/server.js" ]